Text2Motion: From Natural Language Instructions to Feasible Plans: Conclusion

 \section{Conclusion}

-We present a language-based planner that combines LLMs, learned skills policies, and policy sequence optimization to solve robot manipulation tasks containing geometric dependencies.
-Text2Motion constructs a task- and policy-level plan and verifies that it satisfies a natural language instruction by testing the planned states against inferred goal propositions.
-In contrast to prior language planners, Text2Motion certifies that its plan satisfies the goal before executing any actions in the environment.
-Text2Motion tightly integrates task- and policy-level planning by using value function heuristics to guide LLM task planning during search, whilst actively optimizing the running sequence of skills to resolve long-horizon action dependencies.
-Our results highlight the importance of policy sequence optimization when solving TAMP-like tasks from a natural language instruction, that integrated planning is equipped to solve a family of semantically partially observable problems, and that plan termination via inferred symbolic constraints is more reliable than prior LLM scoring techniques.
+We present a language-based planning framework that combines LLMs, learned skills, and geometric feasibility planning to solve long-horizon robotic manipulation tasks containing geometric dependencies. \ttm{} constructs a task- and motion-level plan and verifies that it satisfies a natural language instruction by testing planned states against inferred goals.
+In contrast to prior language planners, our method verifies that its plan satisfies the instruction before executing any actions in the environment. \ttm{} represents a hybrid planning formalism that optimistically queries an LLM for long-horizon plans and falls back to a reliable search strategy should optimistic planning fail.
+As a result, \ttm{} inherits the strengths of both shooting-based and search-based planning formalisms.

+Our results highlight the following: (i) geometric feasibility planning is important when using LLMs and learned skills to solve sequential manipulation tasks from natural language instructions; (ii) search-based reasoning can contend with a family of tasks where the space of possible plans is large but only few are feasible; (iii) shooting-based and search-based planning strategies can be synergistically integrated in a hybrid planner that outperforms its constituent parts; (iv) terminating plans based on inferred symbolic goals is more reliable than prior LLM scoring techniques.

+\bmhead{Acknowledgments} Toyota Research Institute and Toshiba provided funds to support this work.
+This work was also supported by the National Aeronautics and Space Administration (NASA) under the Innovative Advanced Concepts (NIAC) program.